wireapp/fido2-hackathon/README.md

 TOTP codes are widely deployed and can be used with any phone that has Google Authenticator or similar installed.
 It works by temporary time-based codes that need to be entered on login.
 Downside of TOTP codes is that they're not resistent to sophisticated phishing attacks.

 FIDO2/Webauthn is a standard for authentiating with public key cryptography.
 Keys can be backed by platform or cross-platform authenticators.
-Meaning either the authenticator is built in to your device (Through a TPM) or it can be a separate dongle (like a Yubikey).
+Meaning either the authenticator is built in to your device (Windows Hello, Apple TouchID, Apple FaceID, Android Fingerprint) or it can be a separate dongle (like a Yubikey).

 It can be used for both passwordless authentication and two factor authentication usecases.
 Though we'll focus on Two factor for now.